 Not all ants expand their colonies by swarming.
-Some, like odorous house ants and pharaoh ants, use a process called “budding” in which a portion of a mature colony breaks away to establish a new nest.
+What you may want to know is that some, like odorous house ants and pharaoh ants, use a process called “budding” in which a portion of a mature colony breaks away to establish a new nest.
 When ant colonies expand by budding, new nests are typically located close to the parent nest.
 Budding colonies also feature multiple queens allowing for an exponential explosion in ant populations.

 Opportunistic feeders, ants are omnivores and will eat nearly anything humans eat.
 While they are particularly attracted to sweet foods and liquids, they will also eat meats, eggs, fruits, vegetables, breads, fats, oils and dead insects.
 The sweet honeydew produced by sap-sucking aphids, scales and mealy bugs is a favorite food for most ants.